KatTheFox/HistoryBuilder/README.md

 First, you'll need to either download the [latest release](https://github.com/KatTheFox/HistoryBuilder/releases/latest) or [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 They should both be the same.

-Then, you'll need to find the Book Of Hours content directory, which will be either `Book of Hours/bh_Data/StreamingAssets/bhcontent/core` (on Linux or Windows) or `Book of Hours/OSX.app/Contents/Resources/Data/StreamingAssets/bhcontent/core/` (on Mac).
-The Book of Hours game directory can be found by right clicking the game in Steam and clicking 'browse local files'.
+Then, you need to find the Book of Hours content directory.
+First locate the Book of Hours game directory by right clicking the game in Steam and clicking 'browse local files'.
+Then, you'll need to go to the Book Of Hours content directory, which will be either `Book of Hours/bh_Data/StreamingAssets/bhcontent/core` (on Linux or Windows) or `Book of Hours/OSX.app/Contents/Resources/Data/StreamingAssets/bhcontent/core/` (on Mac).
 Put the `__historybuilder_mod` folder there.
 (Or, if you're more tech savvy, want easier updates, and you cloned the repo, make a symlink there, pointing to the `__historybuilder_mod` folder in this repo.
 If you don't know what that means, ignore this.)

 If you're just playing someone else's origins, you can stop there.
 The `__historybuilder_mod` folder is offered as a standalone download for that purpose.
 Put the origin mods you want to play with in the same folder you put the `__historybuilder_mod` folder in (`bhcontent/core/`) and it should work out of the box.